valderan/simple-logger/docs/en/api_security.md

 ### Access logging

-The allowlist middleware currently does not emit system logs for rejected requests, and `LoginAttempts` does not write lockout events to `logger-system`.
-The only automatic security logs happen when the log ingestion endpoint receives an invalid payload or a wrong UUID: `writeSystemLog` stores the warning in the `logger-system` project with security tags.【F:api/src/api/controllers/logController.ts†L29-L59】【F:api/src/api/utils/systemLogger.ts†L9-L19】
+All blacklist actions and blocked requests are recorded in the system journal.
+The `blacklistGuard` middleware logs the reason, HTTP method, and requested path whenever an IP is denied.【F:api/src/api/middlewares/blacklistGuard.ts†L17-L35】 Administrative operations (create, update, delete) also write entries with `BLACKLIST` and `SETTINGS` tags.
+The allowlist still does not log rejections, but its cache invalidates automatically after API changes.【F:api/src/api/services/blacklist.ts†L35-L104】【F:api/src/api/middlewares/ipWhitelist.ts†L39-L43】

 ## Global protection rules

 Base protections are configured in `app.ts`:

 - Security headers via `helmet`, CORS control through `cors`, and a JSON body size limit of 1 MB to block oversized payloads.【F:api/src/app.ts†L17-L23】
-- A global rate limiter (`express-rate-limit`) defaults to 120 requests per minute per IP and can be adjusted through `PUT /api/settings/rate-limit`, providing a basic anti-DoS shield.【F:api/src/api/middlewares/rateLimiter.ts†L6-L11】
+- A global rate limiter (`express-rate-limit`) defaults to 120 requests per minute per IP and can be adjusted through `PUT /api/settings/rate-limit`.
+Projects with the `whitelist` or `docker` access level bypass the limiter to keep trusted services responsive.【F:api/src/api/middlewares/rateLimiter.ts†L6-L34】
 - Admin sessions are kept in memory with a 60-minute TTL.
 Tokens appear only after a successful `ADMIN_USER`/`ADMIN_PASS` check and are purged automatically when expired.【F:api/src/api/utils/sessionStore.ts†L13-L50】
 - Payloads submitted to `/api/logs` are validated with `zod`, which prevents arbitrary structures from entering the database and simplifies troubleshooting.【F:api/src/api/controllers/logController.ts†L9-L76】
 - Telegram notifications apply anti-spam intervals and tag filtering to avoid message storms.【F:api/src/telegram/notifier.ts†L104-L127】